 Salt and pepper to taste

-1 cup liquid kashk (whey), which is a byproduct of curdled milk (buttermilk), can be found in Iranian or Middle Eastern grocery stores.
+1 cup liquid kashk (whey), which is a byproduct of curdled milk (buttermilk), can be found at Iranian or Middle Eastern grocery stores.

 - Using a knife make some cuts in the eggplant to let the steam out and place them onto the baking sheet.
 Roast in the preheated oven until softened for about 30 minutes.
 Remove from the oven, set aside to cool.

 - Remove the skin, cut the eggplants into small cubes.

 - Heat 3 tablespoons olive oil in a large skillet over medium heat, saute the sliced onions until golden, add the turmeric powder turmeric, stir.
 Add the garlic and the dried mint, saute for another 5 minutes.